patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

-#  A potential fix or workaround for Visual Studio 2026 Community Edition with enabling GLSL shaders with syntax highlighting ONLY.
+#  A potential fix/workaround for Visual Studio 2026 Community Edition with enabling GLSL shaders with syntax highlighting ONLY.
 You do not have to download anything from the marketplace.
-This can be done all without.
+This is done without.

 **If TL;DR, skip to bottom paragraph!**